September 3, 2021

 The Spotlight Effect

-Using satellite imagery to estimate the utilisation rate of steel facilities
+Methodology report: Using satellite imagery to estimate the utilisation rate of steel facilities.

 Considerable efforts have been made to improve data transparency in the steel sector.
 Despite this, the industry is currently unwilling to provide facility level production and emissions data on a consistent basis.
 If information precedes action, then this data needs to be made public as soon as possible.
 To improve data transparency, we developed a methodology to monitor steel production and emissions from blast furnace (BF) and basic oxygen furnace (BOF) routes.